-- continue the referral process between MDRS and DMH to identify 'youth with the most significant disabilities' who will require SE services; - continue the referral process between the VR Transition/Youth Counselor and the VR Supported Employment (SE) Counselor for students with disabilities, ages 14-21, who have been determined to need long-term ongoing support services; - ensure equitable distribution of the funds; - provide technical assistance to district staff about the appropriate use of the funds; - monitor to ensure that the funds are being correctly utilized; - obtain service providers for Customized Employment; - train all VR Counselors, including those who work with General VR consumers, in Supported Employment; and - increase the number of individuals closed rehabilitated with a Supported Employment Outcome.
+- Continue the referral process between MDRS and DMH to identify 'youth with the most significant disabilities' who will require SE services. - Continue the referral process between the VR Transition/Youth Counselor and the VR Supported Employment (SE) Counselor for students with disabilities, ages 14-21, who have been determined to need long-term ongoing support services. - Ensure equitable distribution of the funds. - Provide technical assistance to district staff about the appropriate use of the funds. - Monitor to ensure that the funds are being correctly utilized. - Obtain service providers for Customized Employment. - Train all VR Counselors, including those who work with General VR consumers, in Supported Employment. - Increase the number of individuals closed rehabilitated with a Supported Employment Outcome.

-Through outreach, education and marketing efforts targeted to individuals with disabilities, VR/VRB will continue to broaden the population of individuals with disabilities being served which includes minorities with disabilities and unserved and underserved and identified by the Comprehensive Needs Assessment.
+Through outreach, education and marketing efforts targeted to individuals with disabilities, OVR/OVRB will continue to broaden the population of individuals with disabilities being served which includes minorities with disabilities and unserved and underserved and identified by the Comprehensive Needs Assessment.

-VR/VRB will continue to target individuals with disabilities who are already working to retain or progress in employment; previous VR/VRB consumers who may have lost employment to become reemployed; college students nearing completion of their academic programs; and,
+OVR/OVRB will continue to target individuals with disabilities who are already working to retain or progress in employment, previous OVR/OVRB consumers who may have lost employment to become reemployed, college students nearing completion of their academic programs, and